 Often cited as the epitome of a love story I’ve found that the tale of the Taj Mahal isn’t quite the pure symbol of love people like to make it out to be.

 I knew it was commissioned by the Mughal emperor Shah Jahan as a dedication to his late wife, but that was about it.
-After visiting this week I’ve got a whole new perspective on just how romantic this Shah Jahan really was.
+After visiting this week on my three weeks in India I’ve got a whole new perspective on just how romantic this Shah Jahan really was.